 Tosca: What is your price?A villain has the hero in his clutches.
 The only person pleading for the hero is his wife/girlfriend.
 So the villain says, "I'll release him only if you have sex with me."
 And now the heroine has to choose whether her love for her husband's well-being overrides her sexual loyalty.
 Typically, she (or sometimes even he) will agree to the ultimatum, but before the two of them do the deed, a Third Option will present itself, and the sacrifice won't be needed after all.
 Except if it is used as a premise for an erotic story.
-The G-rated version of this is "if you marry me" instead of "if you sleep with me" although the one tends to imply the other.
-If you think about it, this is actually even more sinister, as marriage is somewhat more permanent than a one-night stand.
+The G-rated version of this is "if you marry me" instead of "if you sleep with me", although the one tends to imply the other.
+And if you think about it, this is actually even more sinister, as marriage is somewhat more permanent than a one-night stand.
+Needless to say its a very Moral Event Horizon-worthy act.
 When the wife/sweetheart/sister/daughter/etc. makes the offer, see Please, I Will Do Anything!.
 If the man is a complete Jerkass, he may shun the wife or girlfriend afterwards, believing her Defiled Forever whatever her intentions.
 Although treated as rape in most jurisdictions (due to it being essentially a form of Sexual Extortion), it is frequently treated as less serious than this in film.
 See also Sexual Extortion, Casting Couch, Questionable Consent, I Have You Now, My Pretty and I Have Your Wife.
 Contrast Lysistrata Gambit, a threat to withhold sex until some demand is met.
-And yes, the trope name sounds like a Robert Ludlum novel.
+And yes, the trope name does sounds like a Robert Ludlum title.

 Scarpia: They say that I am venal, but it is not for money that I will sell myself to beautiful women.
 I want other recompense if I am to betray my oath of office...

 Tosca: [running toward the window] I'll jump out first!